Undercover Grandpa

-Undercover Grandpa is a 2017 Canadian action comedy film directed by Érik Canuel and starring James Caan, Jessica Walter, Louis Gossett Jr., Dylan Everett, Paul Sorvino and Kenneth Welsh.
+Undercover Grandpa is a 2017 Canadian action comedy film directed by Érik Canuel (his final film before his death in 2024) and starring James Caan, Jessica Walter, Louis Gossett Jr., Dylan Everett, Paul Sorvino and Kenneth Welsh.

 Plot

 Jake and Wendall are two high school friends trying to get Jake a date with Angie.
 She agrees to a date for an upcoming party but Jake's parents insist Jake stay home for a dinner with Grandpa Lou.
 Jake is going to miss his first date with the girl of his dreams and no less has to hear crazy Grandpa's dubious war stories again.
 Grandpa is paranoid and sees the enemy around every corner.

 Angie gets kidnapped by a Russian General Komencho.
 Unknown to Jake, Grandpa is a retired intelligence officer.
 He is unable to get any help from government officials.
 Grandpa Lou gets his grandson's trust and they decide to rescue Angie on their own.